-We're the acupunks at Toronto Community Acupuncture (ToCA).
-We're friendly and welcoming, and we brew delicious tea.
+I'm one of the 3 acupunks at Toronto Community Acupuncture (ToCA).
+We're friendly and welcoming, nimble with our needles, and we brew delicious tea.
 We are fortunate to occupy a beautiful space and would like to see it used to bring community together in new ways when we are not busy facilitating acupuncture naps.

 We love the deeply relaxing combination of acupuncture with singing bowls, chimes and majestic wind gongs.
 This will be the final session in our series designed by sound healer Barb McIntosh for ToCA.
 The theme for this session is coping with transition, grief and bereavement, but you can also set an intention for your own healing needs.
 All will benefit regardless of their circumstances.